Policy

 Authors can publish in the journal or platform they consider most appropriate for their research, provided UKRI’s open access requirements are met.
 This can include fully open access journals or publishing platforms, ‘hybrid’ journals (subscription journals that offer an open access option), or subscription-only titles that offer a compliant route.

-However, UKRI open access funds can only be used for open access costs in hybrid journals when these journals are included in transitional open access arrangements approved by Jisc as meeting the research sector’s requirements.
-Transitional arrangements can include a transitional agreement that the author’s institution is signed up to, or a journal with transformative journal status.
-See further information about Jisc’s requirements for transitional arrangements.
+However, UKRI open access funds can only be used for open access costs in hybrid journals when these journals are included in transitional open access agreements approved by Jisc as meeting the research sector’s requirements.
+See further information about Jisc’s requirements for transitional agreements.

 If an author intends to publish in a hybrid journal that does not meet these requirements, they will need to consult their research organisation about alternative sources of funding to meet the open access publication costs, or look to comply via route 2.